• Skip to main content

 Track how many denials are due to eligibility issues and look for trends.
 Are certain payers harder to verify?
 Are mistakes more common on certain types of visits?
 Use this information to fine-tune your process and prevent future problems.

-Filed Under: articles, Available for NL, Billing & collections, Managing patients, Open Content, Top Story Tagged With: Billing & collections, Increasing profits, insurance eligibity
+Filed Under: articles, Billing & collections, Managing patients, Used LinkedIn, Open Content, Top Story Tagged With: Billing & collections, Increasing profits, insurance eligibity

 Primary Sidebar